xieguigang/Data.GIS/Coloring_an_SVG_map_to_a_numeric_variable - VB.NET/README.md

 ## Example

-A demo CLI tools for this rendering tool can be found in the attachments.
+A demo CLI tools for this map color rendering module can be found in the attachments.

 ##### CLI tool